devceejay/devceejay/README.md

 ## About Me:

-I'm Chijioke Nwabasili, a Front-End Web Developer with a strong foundation in HTML, CSS, and growing expertise in JavaScript.
+I'm Chijioke Nwabasili, a Front-End Web Developer with a solid foundation in HTML, CSS, and growing expertise in JavaScript.
 I build responsive, user-friendly web interfaces with a focus on clean design, performance, and usability.

 Right now, I'm deepening my JavaScript skills to create more interactive and dynamic web experiences.